Enhanced protection

 Broadly benefit accrual took place if the value of benefits when taken or transferred (the 'relevant event date') was greater than the 'appropriate limit'.

 The 'appropriate limit' is the value of the member's DB benefits at 5 April 2006.
-This can then be increased up to the relevant event date by the greater of:
+This could then be increased up to the relevant event date by the greater of:

 - 5% a year compound (or RPI if higher) or

-The earnings recalculation value allows the A-Day benefits to be revalued using earnings after 6 April 2006.
+The earnings recalculation value allowed the A-Day benefits to be revalued using earnings after 6 April 2006.

 If the appropriate limit was exceeded, enhanced protection was lost.